Use these family conversation starter PDFs to engage with your child. There are developmental benefits, and no optins are required!

 You can use these free family conversation starters as part of a dinner conversation game with your family.

-• Check out these washable chalkboard placemats.
+- Check out these washable chalkboard placemats.
 You can give each diner one, take turns asking a question, and everyone gets to write their answer down.

-• You could also keep the printable intact (don’t cut it), and use it like a board game.
+- You could also keep the printable intact (don’t cut it), and use it like a board game.
 Each family member takes turns rolling the dice at dinner time, and whichever question they land on, they read out loud and choose ONE person who has to answer.

-• Write down a few “personas” or specific people on pieces of paper (like President of the United States, Dr. Seuss, Willy Wonka, etc., or like “college student during first semester of college”, “octopus with only 2 tentacles”, etc.), and have each person choose one from a jar when they sit down to dinner.
+- Write down a few “personas” or specific people on pieces of paper (like the President of the United States, Dr. Seuss, Willy Wonka, etc., or like “college student during the first semester of college”, “octopus with only 2 tentacles”, etc.), and have each person choose one from a jar when they sit down to dinner.
 Now, when they pick out a question to answer, they must answer like they think their person/persona would.

 Other dinner conversation games include: